evanSpendlove/JunkBot/readme.txt

 - [Downloading and using IntelliJ IDEA](https://www.jetbrains.com/idea/)

 &nbsp;
+## Running the JAR
+Double click the jar file, or right-click and run with JAR Launcher.
+Alternatively, run using your IDE.

+&nbsp;
 ## Running the Unit-Tests.

 Prerequisites:
 - Java 11
 - JUnit 5
+- TestFX 4.0.16 (See pom.xml for more TestFX-associated pre-requisites)
 - IDE

 Using IntelliJ: